What are opportunity classes?

 https://education.nsw.gov.au/public-schools/going-to-a-public-school/translated-documents/opportunity-class-and-selective-high-school-fact-sheet and https://education.nsw.gov.au/public-schools/going-to-a-public-school/translated-documents/opportunity-class-placement-test.

-For further information and support parents can contact their local Aboriginal Education and Wellbeing Advisor.
+For further information and support parents can speak with their principal or contact their local Aboriginal Education and Wellbeing Advisor.